Last updated: October 17, 2017

 We understand that some topics on this list such as incest or rape are a little bit more complicated because these situations are, unfortunately, part of real life.
 As a result, when reviewing this type of content, the Trust and Safety team will take into consideration context including personal, historical or educational narrative.
 For example, survivor stories or fiction such as Game of Thrones or Lolita are allowed on Patreon.

 Lastly, you cannot sell pornographic material or arrange sexual service(s) as a reward for your patrons.
+We define pornographic material as real people engaging in sexual acts such as masturbation or sexual intercourse on camera.
 You can’t use Patreon to raise funds in order to produce pornographic material such as maintaining a website, funding the production of movies, or providing a private webcam session.

 If you have doubts about whether to mark your page as Adult Content or not, we always recommend that you do so for the sake of precaution.
 This is especially important as Patreon welcomes different communities with different sensitivities.
 You can read more about the Adult Content flag here.